revolutions-jls/revolutions-code/academics/case_studies.md

         Well, yes.
 There was Fidel Castro and his brother Raul, who together started "The Movement" that led to the overthrow of Batista.

 *Luke Dunn*

+The English Revolution

+    Are the people free to follow their ideals?

+        No, King Charles I (the ruling monarch) is imposing a new Prayer Book on Scotland (which he also rules) and he punished those who refused to accept it.

+    Does the government have totalitarian-esque control over the people?

+        Yes, at this time England was a monarchy, and The King believed that he ruled with divine right.

+    Is the government responding to the needs of a sufficient portion of the people?

+        Not Sure

+    Is the economy failing or on a very apparent downturn?
+Are there high taxes or unfair labor laws?

+        Yes, the king is imposing high taxes (Called Forced Loan) to fund his wars with Spain and France.

+    Can either party [either the rebels or the government] procure outside support?

+        Yes, (For this sake we will call parliament the rebels and the king the government) the rebels procure the support of Scotland.

+    Are there people actively opposing the power?
+    Yes, parliament opposed the crown which was the "power" at that time.